Gilgil River

 The Gilgil has three main headwaters.
 The Morindati rises at 2700 m, the Kiriundu at 2710 m and the Little Gilgil at 2400 m.

-The maximimum horizontal channel length is 60 km and maximum drop is 873 m.
+The maximum horizontal channel length is 60 km and maximum drop is 873 m.

-Just north of the lake the river opens into a broad floodplain, through which channels have been dug to support irrigated farming.
+Just north of the lake, the river opens into a broad floodplain, through which channels have been dug to support irrigated farming.

 The river's inlet to Lake Naivasha is cloaked with Papyrus, other sedges and Typha.

 The Gilgil and the much larger Malewa are the main sources of water for Lake Naivasha.
 Both carry large amounts of sediment into the lake in the rainy seasons.
 One proposed solution had been to plant hedgerows of Vetiver grass across the delta area, which has been shown in other areas to be effective in trapping silt and also helps wetlands regenerate.

 The geologist J.W.
-Gregory discovered an old settlement on the Gilgil river with obsidian stone flake tools and rough pottery, predating the Iron Age.
+Gregory discovered an old settlement on the Gilgil River with obsidian stone flake tools and rough pottery, predating the Iron Age.
 Tools included skin scrapers, borers and small knives.